-(1) The Founding Practices include an aggregate of 28 Affiliated Orthodontists, operating in 12 states.
+The Founding Practices include an aggregate of 28 Affiliated Orthodontists, operating in 12 states.

 AFFILIATED ORTHODONTIST, PA CONTRACTOR AND OTHER CONTRACTUAL RELATIONSHIPS.
-Orthodontix will contract with the PA Contractors who employ Affiliated Orthodontists pursuant to PA Contractor Employment Agreements or affiliate with Affiliated Orthodontists pursuant to Service Agreements and Service Agreements typically have terms ranging from two to ten years.
+Orthodontix will contract with the PA Contractors who employ Affiliated Orthodontists pursuant to PA Contractor Employment Agreements or affiliate with Affiliated Orthodontists pursuant to Service Agreements to provide orthodontic services.
+The PA Contractor Employment Agreements and Service Agreements typically have terms ranging from two to ten years.
 The Affiliated Orthodontists generally receive a percentage of the gross revenue generated at the Affiliated Practice as well as a percentage of the Net Operating Income derived from the Affiliated Practice.
 The Affiliated Orthodontists are required to hold a valid license to practice orthodontics in the jurisdiction in which the Affiliated Orthodontist practices.
 All of the Affiliated Orthodontists have agreed, for a period of one to two years after the termination of employment or affiliation, not to compete with Orthodontix or the PA Contractor within a defined geographic area and not to solicit Affiliated Orthodontists, other employees or patients of the Affiliated Practices.